ANUBushfireInitiative/bushfire-drone-simulation/bushfire_drone_simulation/README.rst

 * lightning_filename

-    The lighning file should contain the location and time of each lightning strike (not necessarily in chronological order).
+    The lightning file should contain the location and time of each lightning strike (not necessarily in chronological order) and optionally a risk rating.
 This should be formatted as follows:

     .. csv-table::
-        :header: "latitude", "longitude", "time"
+        :header: "latitude", "longitude", "time", "risk_rating"

-        -37.81,144.97,2020/12/13/10/20/30
+        -37.81,144.97,2020/12/13/10/20/30,0.5

     Note that the time can either be in the form YYYY*MM*DD*HH*MM*SS where "*" represents any character (e.g. 2033-11/03D12*00?12 would be accepted) or in minutes from time 0.